-There are atmospheric conditions in which tropopause detection is ambiguous, especially in the vicinity of the jet streams and associated tropopause folds where double tropopauses can occur (e.g., Shapiro, 1980; Gettelman et al., 2011).
-We found that in situations of weak vertical temperature gradients near the jet streams, the lapse rate threshold in the WMO definition may lead to vertical jumps of the tTP altitudes for adjacent profiles.
-These fluctuations result in a wrong vertical allocation of water vapour in tropopause-relative coordinates.
+There are atmospheric conditions in which tropopause detection is ambiguous, especially in the vicinity of jets and associated tropopause folds where double tropopauses can occur (e.g., Shapiro, 1980; Gettelman et al., 2011).
+We found that in situations

+- of weak vertical temperature gradients near the jets, the lapse rate threshold in the WMO definition may lead to vertical jumps of the tTP altitudes for adjacent profiles.
+In tropopause relative coordinates these fluctuations result in wrongly allocated vertical distributions of water vapor.
 A detailed discussion will follow in Sect.
-3.1.
-To remove such profiles in the overall statistic, we apply a filtering method based on mean potential vorticity (MPV; Shapiro et al. 1998) which is the average PV calculated for the 5 km layer above and below the thermal tropopause.
-MPV < 3.5 potential vorticity units (PVU; 1 PVU = 10-6 K m2 kg-1 s-1) above and MPV > 3.5 PVU below the tTP are found to be an efficient metric to filter profiles within an erroneously assigned tTP.
-Figure 3 shows the vertical distribution of tTP altitudes for the 32905 profiles which lies between 5.5 km and more than 15 km altitude, reflecting the broad spectrum of synoptic situations covered by the data set.
-The majority of all tTPs is found between 10 and 13 km which represents the typical location of the midlatitude tropopause with respect to interannual or synoptic variations (e.g., Birner et al., 2002).
+3.1.1.
+To remove such profiles in the overall statistic, we apply a filtering method based on mean potential vorticity (MPV; Shapiro et al. 1998) in which the average PV is calculated for the 5 km layer above and below the thermal tropopause.
+MPV thresholds of MPV < 3.5 PVU (1 PVU = $10^{-6}$ K - $m^2 kg^{-1} s^{-1}$ above and > 3.5 PVU below the tTP are found to be an efficient metric to filter profiles within an erroneously assigned tTP.
+The vertical distribution of tTP altitudes of the 31371 profiles is shown in Fig. 3.
+The detected thermal tropopause altitudes lie between 5.5 km and more than 15 km altitude reflecting the broad spectrum of synoptic situations covered by the data set.
+The majority of all tTPs is found between 10 and 13 km which represents a typical location of the mid-latitude tropopause with respect to interannual or synoptic variations (e.g., Birner et al., 2002).